Celtic & Viking Exploration

 Picture of the port

-Spend the day on the high seas pampering yourself at the spa or enjoying some time on deck.
-Mingle with your fellow explorers and swap stories of your exploits, making plans for new ones together once you get to shore
+Spend a leisurely day pampering yourself at the spa or enjoying some time on deck.
+Mingle with your fellow explorers and swap stories of your exploits, making plans for new ones together once you get to shore.

 Picture of the port